Trattaturen/Reminder/README.md

 - Add Event - /add?title=TITLE&day=DAY&time=TIME  (all parameters must be filled)

-- Display Event - /display?someparam=somevalue (at least one parameter must be filled)
+- Display Event - /display?someparam=somevalue (zero or one parameter must be filled)

-- Remove Event /remove?someparam=somevalue (at least one parameter must be filled)
+- Remove Event /remove?someparam=somevalue (one parameter must be filled)

 # What to fix: